-The "Spark Plug"
+The "Spark Plug" (AChieverphone)

 Independent manufacturers began to surface during this period, although mobile telephones were still almost exclusively controlled by the Bell System (AT&T), owned by them, and leased to the subscriber at a rather outrageous monthly rate.
 One unusual independent manufacturer of a mobile telephone in 1960 was the AC Spark Plug Division of General Motors.
-Actually a Delco designed and manufactured radio, the AC Spark Plug "AChieverphone" saw service for a brief period of time in at least the Chicago and San Francisco/San Jose California areas.
+Actually a Delco designed and manufactured radio, the AC Spark Plug "AChieverphone" saw service for a brief period of time in at least the Chicago and San Francisco/San Jose California area, as well as eastern cities (possibly Chicago and Detroit.)
 The AChieverphone used a proprietary 4-channel control head and cable rather than a Western Electric type.
 It had a transistorized power supply and a built-in selector which used a plastic decoder wheel.
 While compact, it did not represent any significantly new features or concepts in mobile telephony.
 Statements from General Motors at the time predicted that in "a few years" the mobile telephone would be standard equipment on all new cars.
 The AChieverphone was evidently their attempt to "get a foot in the door" of that future market.
 It was an idea about thirty years ahead of its time.
 There was apparently no rear seat extension option for limousines.
 Another, apparently later, version featured a duplexer, but unfortunately my collection does not feature an example or any documentation on that model to provide here.

 After ITT exited the mobile telephone business it continued to supply MJ Series control heads to Motorola, GE and possibly others as an OEM manufacturer.
 The mobile telephone production rights and parts were apparently sold to Industrial Radio of Chicago, Illinois, which briefly tried to market an IMTS phone similar to the one shown below called the "Aristocrat" in 1964-66.
 See photos and description of the Aristocrat in later pages on this site.